redis/docs/content/commands/ft.aggregate/index.md

 title: FT.AGGREGATE
 ---

-Run a search query on an index, and perform aggregate transformations on the results, extracting statistics etc from them.
+Run a search query on an index and perform aggregate transformations on the results.

 {{< note >}}
-This command will only return keys that the user has access to.
+This command will only return keys to which the user has at least read access.
 {{< /note >}}

 [Examples](#examples)